Sunlight (The Magician song)

 "Sunlight" is a song by Belgian DJ and record producer The Magician which features guest vocals from Olly Alexander of the English synth-pop band Years & Years.
 The song was released in the United Kingdom as a digital download on 28 September 2014.
 The song was written by Stephen Fasano, Olly Alexander, and Mark Ralph.
 The song was used in the 2015 film We Are Your Friends.

+Music video

+The official music video was unveiled on 22 August 2014.
+It is set on a beach.

 Live performances

-The Magician and Years & Years performed the song at the 2014 MTV Europe Music Awards in Glasgow, Scotland, U.K. as part of the Digital Show.
+The Magician and Years & Years performed the song at the 2014 MTV Europe Music Awards in Glasgow, Scotland as part of the Digital Show.
 It was performed live during Years & Years' 2022 Night Call Tour.